 A fiction author, freelance journalist, public speaker, fiction writing instructor, and former newspaper reporter, Anju has been published in cover stories, fiction, feature, news, interview and perspective pieces, columns, parenting and travel articles in publications across Hong Kong, India, Singapore, and the U.S. She was born in India and has also lived in Singapore, Australia, New Jersey, Connecticut, and finally dug her roots in Atlanta, Georgia with her husband, 2 dashing boys and a rebel lion-head rabbit.

-Anju loves to read, travel, fusion-cook, listen to the best of Holly-and-Bollywood beats, watch Animal Planet, Food Network and other vegetarian cooking shows.
-Forever in pursuit of the next great recipe, Anju creates new dishes using Western-Indian ingredients with the same zest and synergy she blends in every story waiting to be told.
+Anju loves to read, travel, fusion-cook, listen to the best of Holly-and-Bollywood beats and is forever in pursuit of the next great vegetarian cuisine.
+Anju creates new dishes using Western-Indian ingredients with the same zest and synergy she blends in every story waiting to be told.

 A qualified teacher from London, UK, Anju also earned her Bachelor’s degree in English Literature (India) and certified in Creative Writing / Journalism from Australia.
 She is represented by super-uber agent Bob Diforio, D4EO Literary Agency.

 She hopes her books will one day Bridge Cultures and Break Barriers.

 Join Anju for an interview with BBS Radio (California):